Beyond Cholent: Overnight Vegetable Soup Recipe

 Posted on 29th of September, 2013 by Lévana

 Every year my husband and I host a big bash on Simchat Torah.
 Except when it falls as it did this year on Friday, we host it the very next day, Shabbos lunch.
 This past Shabbos coming as a grand finale to a long month of festivities with each part lasting three consecutive days, I thought to give all our guests a badly needed reprieve from the usual meat and poultry fare, and went with an all vegetarian and fish menu (I will be posting that whole menu with recipes in just a couple days).
 One of the dishes that got wiped out first was a fantastic vegetable soup.
+Like, move over cholent.
 I loved that the broth stayed clear and tasted so incredibly rich, and how the vegetables retained their bright color.
 The inclusion of the Moroccan seasonings, the squash and the chestnuts or dates give the soup some pleasing Sephardi overtones which produce a deeply flavored soup that need no help whatsoever from meat or poultry.
 Perfect for Passover too!

 Since I had almost fifty guests, and it was served buffet style, the logistics of serving chunky (shabbos: No blender) hot soup had to be carefully thought out.
 My large (9 quart) crockpot not being large enough for my headcount, I decided to use my extra large stainless steel 15 quart pot, and place it on a low flame just before Shabbos.
 A few initial considerations informed my final selection of ingredients: